SENKO HOLDINGS

 (extreme weather)

-·Extensive damage to facilities, equipment, inventory, real-estate properties, etc. ·Increased costs associated with business continuity ·BCP development and training
+● Extensive damage to facilities, plants, equipment, inventory, real-estate properties, etc. ● Increased costs associated with business continuity ● BCP development and training

-·Interruptions to business due to supply chain disruptions ·Sales opportunity losses due to interruptions in store and facility operation
+● Interruptions to business due to supply chain disruptions ● Sales opportunity losses due to interruptions in store, facility, and plant operation

-·Increased human toll for employees and customers due to extreme weather ·Increased employee health impacts
+● Increased human toll for employees and customers due to extreme weather ● Increased employee health impacts and attrition

 Chronic